Skip to main content

 The Nature of Your Health Data

-The information gathered by is a mosaic of your physiological and behavioral patterns.
+The information gathered by your wearable device is a mosaic of your physiological and behavioral patterns.
 It is a deeply personal chronicle of your life, extending far beyond simple step counts.
 This data can reveal subtle shifts in your endocrine system, the quality of your metabolic function, and even your emotional state.

 Because this information is so revealing, it is imperative to treat it with the same level of confidentiality as you would your medical records.
 The responsibility for protecting this data is shared between you and the device manufacturer.
 Your role is to be an informed and proactive user, making conscious decisions about how your data is collected, used, and shared.